All writing

 If your company is larger and runs a few AI products, Locus is how the leadership team gets a real read on each one.
 The same view works for a VP, a product manager, a designer, and an engineer.
 They all see the same shape of the same users, at different zoom levels.

-How Locus handles your data.
+How does Locus handle your data?

 Locus reads from the trace store you already use.
 OpenTelemetry, Langfuse, Braintrust, LangSmith, Datadog, OpenAI, or Anthropic.
 There is no new SDK to install and no change to your application code.
 Your engineers do not have to ship anything.